TokTok/spec/spec.md

 tested) less.
 The reason why the numbers are the same for both types of paths is for code simplification purposes.

-To search/announce itself to peers, toxcore keeps the 8 closest peers to each key it is searching (or announcing itself to).
+To search/announce itself to peers, toxcore keeps the 8 closest peers (12 for announcing) to each key it is searching (or announcing itself to).
 To populate these it starts by sending announce requests to random peers for all the public keys it is searching for.
 It then recursively searches closer and closer peers (DHT distance function) until it no longer finds any.
 It is important to make sure it is not too aggressive at searching the peers as some might no longer be online but peers might still send announce responses with their information.
 Toxcore keeps lists of last pinged nodes for each key searched so as not to ping dead nodes too aggressively.

-Toxcore decides if it will send an announce packet to one of the 4 peers in the announce response by checking if the peer would be stored as one of the stored 8 closest peers if it responded; if it would not be it doesn't send an announce request, if it would be it sends one.
+Toxcore decides if it will send an announce packet to one of the 4 peers in the announce response by checking if the peer would be stored as one of the stored closest peers if it responded; if it would not be it doesn't send an announce request, if it would be it sends one.

-Peers are only put in the 8 closest peers array if they respond to an announce request.
+Peers are only put in the closest peers array if they respond to an announce request.
 If the peers fail to respond to 3 announce requests they are deemed timed out and removed.
+When sending an announce request to a peer to which we have been announcing ourselves for at least 90 seconds and which has failed to respond to the previous 2 requests, toxcore uses a random path for the request.
+This reduces the chances that a good node will be removed due to bad paths.

-The reason for the number of peers being 8 is that a lower number might make searching for and announcing too unreliable and a higher number too bandwidth/resource intensive.
+The reason for the numbers of peers being 8 and 12 is that lower numbers might make searching for and announcing too unreliable and a higher number too bandwidth/resource intensive.

 Toxcore uses `ping_array` (see `ping_array`) for the 8 byte sendback data in